TheOneKevin/cs444-compiler/README.md

 that are not intended to be part of a parse tree are poisoned to catch incorrect parser rules.
 4. Since we're generating a C++ class, a Bison-compatible interface must be generated manually.
 See `Joos1WLexer::bison_lex`.

-Some notes about the Bison grammar file:
+Some notes about the Bison grammar file `joos1w_parser.y`:
 1. Our grammar is written based off the JLS provided rules.
 2. The Bison grammar is reentrant by declaring `%define api.pure full`
 3. The grammar file contains minimal code to construct the parse tree except in 2 cases: